If your question or issue has not been addressed in this section, feel free to contact us at firstname.lastname@example.org.

 We host a wide variety in the staff positions that we offer, so that members can get a unique experience and involvement with the scientific publication process.

-Cabinet Members work with the President to extend SBYIR’s presence on campus and achieve fundraising and organizational goals.
+Finally, cabinet members work with the President to extend SBYIR’s presence on campus and achieve outreach and organizational goals.
 They are also responsible for planning all SBYIR events, in particular, our annual colloquium at the end of the Fall and Spring semesters.
+In addition, our webmaster is a member of the cabinet team that is specifically involved in maintaining our website.
+They are responsible for regularly posting all of the research highlights on our website.

 When and how frequently is the journal published?